The Journey: From Spec-Kit to SpecFact

 # Enable strict enforcement

-specfact enforce stage --preset strict
+specfact govern enforce stage --preset strict

 # Full automation (CI/CD, brownfield analysis, etc.)